Bungay Town remain in charge at top of the table after win over Stalham

-Sprowston Ladies moved level on points with Bungay Town Ladies at the top of Division One of the Norfolk Women's and Girls' Football League after a 5-0 win over Long Stratton Ladies.
+Bungay Town Ladies consolidated their position at the top of Division One of the Norfolk Women’s and Girls’ Football League with an 8-0 win at Stalham Town Ladies.

 Bungay made it seven wins from eight matches with an authoritative display and keep the gap to second-placed Sprowston at five points.

 Sprowston, who have played a game fewer than Bungay, stayed in touch with the leaders with a 4-1 win at home against Fakenham Town Ladies.
 Victoria Leyer, Rebecca Russell, Nicole Smith and Abbi Nobbs got the goals.